-Accessorial charges are fees added to a freight bill for additional services that the carrier might provide or incur beyond the standard pick-up and delivery activities.
+Accessorial charges are fees added to a freight bill.
+Carriers might provide or incur these services beyond the standard pick-up and delivery activities.
 The charges could be fixed or time-based.
-They are mode agnostics but occur more often with LTL shipments or in delivery locations that require special handling.
+Accessorial fees are mode-agnostic but occur more often with LTL shipments or in delivery locations that require special handling.

 Here are some of the most common Accessorial Charges: